JacobWalkerGitHub/JacobWalkerGitHub.github.io/terms.md

 **Last Updated:** December 7, 2024

 Welcome to Nect!
-These Terms of Service ("Terms") govern your use of the Nect mobile application ("App") developed by Jacob Walker, doing business as WalkerDev ("we," "us," or "our").
+These Terms of Service ("Terms") govern your use of the Nect mobile application ("App") developed by Jacob Walker, doing business as WalkerTech ("we," "us," or "our").
 By accessing or using Nect, you agree to be bound by these Terms.

 > **Important:** Please read these Terms carefully before using the App.
 If you do not agree to these Terms, you may not use Nect.

 ## 1. Acceptance of Terms

 By creating an account, accessing, or using Nect, you acknowledge that you have read, understood, and agree to be bound by these Terms and our Privacy Policy.
-These Terms constitute a legally binding agreement between you and WalkerDev.
+These Terms constitute a legally binding agreement between you and WalkerTech.

 ## 2. Eligibility and Age Requirement